 Speaks to the integrity of the client, not their fears and anxieties.

-Attends to their own development.
+Seeks to know their own blindspots.
 A therapist cannot bring clients to a higher level of differentiation than they have personally reached.

 Sex and Desire